Get inspired to make the hike to Kjeragbolten, the famous Norwegian rock suspended between two cliffs over a 1,000-meter

 I was tired.
 And hungry.
-And couldn’t give less of shit about climbing up onto that rock.
+And couldn’t care less about climbing up onto that rock.

 The photo I have of Kjeragbolten has some random person’s head sticking out from the side of the cliff.
 Nice, huh?

 But you know what?

 That hike was amazing.
 The views were incredible.
 It’s one of my fondest memories from my backpacking trip that year.

 Today I just want to share some photos from the hike in the hopes that they will inspire your next adventure.